TMUniversal/papercrypt/README.md

 ## Installation

-### Pre-built Binaries
+### Pre-built binaries

 Pre-built binaries for PaperCrypt are available for download from the [releases](https://github.com/TMUniversal/papercrypt/releases) page.

-> The pre-built binaries are prefered over manual installation, as they include version information.
+> The pre-built binaries are preferred over manual installation, as they include version information.
 The GitHub releases also included signatures for the binaries.

 #### Homebrew (Linux, macOS)